Lisbon to Nice

 Description

 Enjoy a leisurely walk along the city’s seafront with your guide as you head towards the historical Old Town.
 Here you will view some of Cartagena’s most famous sights, including the Palace Hall, Maritime Wall and impressive modernist buildings.
-Along the way you will stop at 5 local Tapas bars.
+Along the way you will stop several local Tapas bars.
 At each venue, the chef will prepare traditional tapas of the day, which may include albondigas, Spanish omelette, local cheeses or jamón serrano for you to sample, accompanied by a glass of sangria, wine or a soft drink.
 After our final stop will be at the recently restored Roman Theatre of Carthago Nova, where you will have some time inside for taking photos, before walking back to your SeaDream yacht.

 Notes